1928 Great Barrier Reef expedition

-1928 Great Barrier Reef expedition, also known as the Yonge Expedition or the Low Isles Expedition was a thirteen-month scientific program beginning in 1928, which was promoted to study the Australian Great Barrier Reef.
+The 1928 Great Barrier Reef expedition, also known as the Yonge Expedition or the Low Isles Expedition, was a thirteen-month scientific program beginning in 1928, which was promoted to study the Australian Great Barrier Reef.

 Origins

 The Great Barrier Reef Expedition was a scientific study suggested by Sir Matthew Nathan and Professor Henry Richards who led the Australian Great Barrier Reef Committee from its establishment in 1922.
 With support from the British Barrier Reef Committee and the Association for the Advancement of Science in England, there was considerable interest in conducting zoological studies of Australia's Great Barrier Reef, to investigate theories put forward by Charles Darwin and others.
 It was also planned to determine the economic importance of the reef's marine life.
 This largely British expedition of scientists sought financial support from the Australian government, universities and the public to fund the expedition and study biological and geological life in a number of sections of the Reef.